 Unassisted homebirth is an extremely intimate and special way to connect on a deep level.

-For a more comprehensive presentation of this topic, please refer to Unassisted Homebirth: An Act of Love.
+For a more comprehensive presentation of this topic, please refer to my book Unassisted Homebirth: An Act of Love.